Man who died after explosions at U.S. Steel Clairton plant identified

 The sister of Quinn confirmed to KDKA that he died on Monday.
 The Fitz Henry native was 39 years old.
 Fitz Henry is a neighborhood in Smithton, Westmoreland County.

-An explosion happened at the plant just before 11 a.m. on Monday, followed by multiple reported secondary explosions, Allegheny County said in a news release.
-Quinn was killed, one person remains unaccounted for as of Monday evening and at least 10 people have been injured.
+An initial explosion happened at U.S. Steel Clairton Coke Works just before 11 a.m. on Monday, followed by multiple reported secondary explosions, Allegheny County said in a news release.
+Quinn and another person were killed, and at least 10 people were injured.
+The second victim has not been identified as of Monday night.

-The explosions occurred inside the "reversing room" of the 13/15 battery, sources told KDKA.
+The explosions occurred inside the "reversing room" between batteries 13 and 15, sources told KDKA.
 The room acts as a mechanical regulator, making sure the coal bakes evenly in the oven.

 Authorities are investigating the explosions.
 No cause was determined immediately.